 i. a Head of Department, to the relevant Pro-Vice-Chancellor, whose decision on the matter shall be final

 ii. the Vice-Chancellor or Deputy Vice-Chancellor (Research and Enterprise) , or a Pro-Vice-Chancellor, to the Appeals Board of the University Council, in accordance with the provisions of the Appeals Statute.

-(a) The Manager of Student Administration will provide oversight in relation to the completion of educative requirements as outlined under clauses 8(a) and 8(e).
+(a) The Head, Student Experience will provide oversight in relation to the completion of educative requirements as outlined under clauses 8(a) and 8(e).

-(b) The Manager of Student Administration shall ensure an accurate and up-to-date Academic Misconduct Register is maintained and that this information is kept confidential and accessed solely for investigating academic misconduct and providing reports on academic misconduct.
+(b) The Head, Student Experience shall ensure an accurate and up-to-date Academic Misconduct Register is maintained and that this information is kept confidential and accessed solely for investigating academic misconduct and providing reports on academic misconduct.

 i. ensure that all cases for the previous year are reviewed in January to check for trends, developments and repeat cases